johnsonra/SlotsDebugging/README.md

 # Slot-Machine

-Real, working slot machine modeled after some real life Video Lottery Terminals from Manitoba, Canada.
+Half-finished working slot machine modeled after some real life Video Lottery Terminals from Manitoba, Canada.

-## Installation

-## Examples
+This package is meant to provide an opportunity to debug code.
+The score functions all have bugs.
+See if you can find them all!